Rajeshthiriveedhi/20CS02006_20CS01025_20CS01001_lamports_mutual_exclusion/README.md

 javac client.java
 java client 6002 10.10.12.181 6000 10.10.12.181 6001 10.10.12.181 8080
 ```
-Replace the IP address with the appropriate ones while running the code
+Replace the IP address with the appropriate ones while running the code or we can just use localhost as the ip address if we are running all of them in a single system.

 user can Directly run the cmd
 ```bash